-George Wendt and Shelley Long both guest-starred on an episode of the popular television series, M*A*S*H.
+George Wendt and Shelley Long both guest-starred in an episode of popular television series M*A*S*H.

 Bebe Neuwirth is quoted as saying, “If you have to ask how to be sexy after 40, you probably can’t do it.”

-John Ratzenberger has had a role of some kind in every film that has ever been made by Pixar.
+John Ratzenberger has had a role of some kind in every film ever made by Pixar.

-When the actors were being chosen for the parts of Sam and Diane, it came down to three couples.
+Three couples were shortlisted for the parts of Sam and Diane.
 The first was Fred Dryer and Julia Duffy, the second, William Devane and Lisa Eichorn and the last, of course, was Ted Danson and Shelley Long.
 Danson and Long were chosen because they had the best chemistry of the three.

-Shelley Long was hospitalized in November of 2004, after an overdose of painkillers, spending one week in the hospital before her eventual release.
+Shelley Long was hospitalized in November 2004 after an overdose of painkillers, spending one week in the hospital before her eventual release.

 George Wendt attended Notre Dame University when he was younger, but dropped out before graduating.
 He is, however, an avid Notre Dame Football fan.

-In Kelsey Grammer’s autobiography, he says that he and co-star Shelley Long did not get along with one another.
-Apparently, long thought that the addition of the Frasier character upset the romance between Sam and Diane.
-Grammer also claimed that Long actually tried to have his punch lines removed from the scripts but Long has denied this.
-According to Grammer, during Long’s appearance on his show, Frasier, they made their peace with each other.
+In Kelsey Grammer’s autobiography, he says that he and co-star Shelley Long did not get along.
+Apparently, Long thought that the addition of the Frasier character upset the romance between Sam and Diane.
+Grammer also claimed that she tried to have his punchlines removed from scripts, although Long has denied this.
+According to Grammer, they made their peace when Long appeared on Frasier.

-Nicholas Colasanto had a portrait of Geronimo hung in his dressing room because he considered it a good luck charm.
-After his death, the portrait was then hung on a wall in the “Cheers” bar.
+Nicholas Colasanto had a portrait of Geronimo hung in his dressing room as a good luck charm.
+After his death, the portrait was hung on a wall in the Cheers bar.
 At the end of the series finale, Sam walks over to the portrait and straightens it in memory of Colasanto.